SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 The first two references are in the modules' `requires` sections, referring to the third reference, which is the name of the item in the `resources` section.

-As you've already created an instance of the Workflow service, with the name "workflow", you must modify the references.
+As you've already created an instance of the Workflow service in the previous exercise, with the name "workflow", you must modify the references.

 :point_right: First, change each of the three occurrences of `workflow_workflowtiles` to `workflow`.